strapi/rfcs/xxxx-template.md

 Description of the proposed feature or proposed changes.

-# Example

-If the proposal requires changes to the current API or the creation of new ones, add a basic code example.

 # Motivation

 Please make sure to explain the motivation for this proposal.